 Business or commercial acumen is the understanding of how a business makes money.
 It requires an understanding of the different function of a business – finance, marketing, operations, strategy, etc., the interrelationships between them and how they affect the various financial measures of a business.
 A person with good business acumen knows how a business can and does make money.
 A large number of people who are in business are fairly illiterate on this measure leaving a few people in senior positions to pull the strings and drive the ship.

 There may be certain norms and expectations for certain professions and roles that one has to develop.
 It may be stamina required for a frequent business travelers or ability to work long hours for those in other professions.
 Or, it could be that you need to have a certain image for success.
-Do you know how you need to look and play the part for success in your business?
+Do you know how you need to look, become and play the part for success in your business?

 People, capital, technology, materials, assets and whatever else you need to make your business a success - the resources required vary by industry and profession.
 This success factor covers a number of items that are widely covered in the business community - recruiting, retaining and developing the right talent, raising capital for different needs, R&D, innovation, materials required in businesses; and, assets required and acquired for the business.